mugen-launcher/quick-versus/README.md

 Characters are organized by category.
 Each category has an image (displayed on top of the screen).
-For each character, you need to provide:
+For each character, you need to provide the definition path.
-- the definition path
-- the thumbnail path
-- the portrait path

 Optional properties
 -------------------